akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 ---
 layout: "akamai"
-page_title: "Akamai: Get Started with GTM Domain Administration"
+page_title: "Module: GTM Domain Administration"
 description: |-
-  Get Started with Akamai GTM Domain Administration using Terraform
+  GTM Domain Administration module for the Akamai Terraform Provider
 ---

-# Get Started with GTM Domain Administration
+# GTM Domain Administration Module Guide

 The Akamai Provider for Terraform provides you the ability to automate the creation, deployment, and management of Global Traffic Management (GTM) domain configuration and administration; as well as importing existing domains and contained objects.